lesleyrs/RuneScape-317/README.md

 ## Client changes:
 **Merged upstream**:
-- No deprecation or warnings and fixed new window related issues after Applet got replaced:
+- No deprecation or warnings with Java 21 and fixed new window related issues after Applet got replaced:
   - Fixed white line at bottom of window on Linux, fixed WSL2 mouse offset, don't consume tab key by disabling focus traversal keys
 - Allow connecting to local WSL2 servers from Windows by preferring IPv6 and using an empty string or localhost instead of 127.0.0.1 or 0.0.0.0
 - Fix findcachedir home directory path to actually work, still defaults to c:/ drive on Windows